 2013-2014 Budget Development

-Early work on 2013-14 budget development includes look at open space, stormwater needs
+Early work on 2013-14 budget development included look at open space, stormwater needs

-Development of Westminster’s 2013-14 budget has begun, with an initial public meeting set for Monday, June 11, during the regular meeting of Westminster City Council.
+Development of Westminster’s 2013-14 budget began with an initial public meeting on June 11, 2012 during the regular meeting of Westminster City Council.

-The long-term needs of the city’s open space acquisition program and the increasing demands on the stormwater fund are two issues under consideration by council that will be reviewed at the June 11 meeting.
-This meeting is designed to examine potential budget issues early in the 2013-14 budget process, allowing early community budget input, which will progress over the course of the summer and into the fall.
+The long-term needs of the city’s open space acquisition program and the increasing demands on the stormwater fund were two issues under consideration by council that were reviewed at the June 11, 2012 meeting.
+This meeting was designed to examine potential budget issues early in the 2013-14 budget process, allowing early community budget input, which continued over the course of the summer and into the fall.

 Faced with tight revenues and increasing costs, the city continues to focus on its core service level delivery to guide decisions in the budget development process.
 Part of that process includes an annual review of projected changes in the level of service provided by the city.

-Based on departmental reviews, several potential impacts to service were identified and reviewed by City Council during a May 14 post City Council meeting.
+Based on departmental reviews, several potential impacts to service were identified and reviewed by City Council during a May 14, 2012 post City Council meeting.
 These ranged from additional staffing at The MAC to ongoing street maintenance needs to water conservation program modifications, but three of those issues - open space, stormwater and recycling - were identified to bring to the public meeting for additional discussion and input.
-No decisions have been made and public input is requested on these concepts under consideration.

 Read complete details of the service analysis here.